Epidemic spreading under mutually independent intra- and inter-host pathogen evolution

-\textbf{Lethargic} (Fig.\ \ref{Fig1}b, blue).\ We now remain in the sub-pandemic regime, with $R_0 = 0.25$, but with a much slower mutation rate, set again to $\sigma = 10^{-2}$.
-As above, $\rho(t)$ declines, however the pathogen evolution is now too slow - it is \textit{lethargic}, and cannot reach critical fitness on time.
-Therefore, the disease fails to penetrate the network, lacking the opportunity for the critical mutation to occur.
+\textbf{Infection-free} (Fig.\ \ref{FigPhases}e,f blue).\ We now remain in the sub-pandemic range, with $R_0 = 0.25$, but with a much slower mutation rate, set again to $\sigma = 2 \times 10^{-2}$.
+As above, $\eta(t)$ declines, however the pathogen evolution is now too slow, and cannot reach critical fitness on time.
+Therefore, the disease fails to penetrate the network, lacking the opportunity for the emergence of a critical mutation.

-Taken together, the dynamics of the spread are driven by three parameters:\ the initial epidemiological characteristics of the pathogen, $\mu$ and $\beta$, which determine $R_0$, and the mutation rate $\sigma$, which governs the time-scale for the appearance of the critical mutation.
-Therefore, to determine the conditions for a mutation-driven contagion we investigate the balance between the decay in $\rho(t)$ vs.\ the gradual increase in $\av F(t)$.
+Hence, the dynamics of the spread are driven by three parameters:\ the initial epidemiological characteristics of the wild-type, $\alpha_0$ and $\beta_0$, which determine $R_0$, and the mutation rate $\sigma$, which governs the timescale for the appearance of the critical $\psi_c$.
+Therefore, below, to determine the conditions for a mutation-driven contagion, we investigate the balance between the decay in $\eta(t)$ vs.\ the gradual increase in $\av \psi(t)$.